-How the Plan Is Being Developed
+How the Plan Was Developed

-- The Town coordinates the plan through its Hazard Mitigation Team, with multiple Town departments. - MAPC provides technical assistance to the Town to prepare the plan under a MEMA grant. - Two public meetings, first during plan development, and the second during review of the draft plan. - Submittal of a draft plan to MEMA and FEMA for review, revision, and approval.
+- The Town coordinated the plan through its Hazard Mitigation Team, with multiple Town departments. - MAPC provided technical assistance to the Town to prepare the plan under a MEMA grant. - Two public meetings, the first in June 2019 during plan development, and the second (tonight) for review of the draft plan. - Next Steps: submittal of the draft plan to MEMA and FEMA for review and approval, adoption by the Town.